Garudapterus: Classification

-In their 2025 description of Garudapterus, Manitkoon and colleagues performed a phylogenetic analysis based on a matrix modified from a 2024 study by Rodrigo V. Pêgas, a coauthor of the Garudapterus description.
+In their 2025 description of Garudapterus, Manitkoon and colleagues performed a phylogenetic analysis based on a matrix modified from a 2024 study by Rubi V. Pêgas, a coauthor of the Garudapterus description.
 Their analyses found the genus to be nested within the ctenochasmatid group Gnathosaurinae, which is also supported by the anatomy of the fossil.
 Specifically, it was found to be most closely related to Lusognathus from Portugal, which shares its laterally-oriented tooth sockets.
 The results of their phylogenetic analysis are seen in the cladogram below: